 A tour of the Hôtel des Invalides, (which is conveniently located between two remarkable Paris landmarks), provides an opportunity to witness not only its beauty but also the incredible architecture of the building.

-- Most Beautiful Cities in Europe to Visit
+- Most Beautiful Cities in the World to Visit

 - How Much is a Trip to Paris?
 Average Cost Guide